meshellg/shiny-bassoon/content/posts/2018-12-19-book-riots-2019-read-harder-challenge.markdown

   20. **A book written in prison**
     * The House of the Dead by Dostoevsky
-    * Life After Death By Damien Echols
+    * Life After Death By Damien Echolss

   21. **A comic by an LGBTQIA creator**
     * Nimona by Noelle Stevenson

   22. **A children’s or middle grade book (not YA) that has won a diversity award since 2009**
-    * This category is basically where most of our son's books fit in.
+    * ✔ This category is basically where most of our son's books fit in.
     *  George by Kate Pavao

   23. **A self-published book**